Exygy/plupal/README.md

 ## Installation
 1. Clone the github repo to your local environment
 1. `composer install`
-1. cd to `web/themes/custom/flupal/pattern-library`:
+1. cd to `web/themes/custom/flupal/pattern-library` and run this command:
-    1. `npm install -g generator-fabricator`
-    1. `npm install -g yo`
+    1. `npm start`

-    1. `yo fabricator`
+## @todo:
+This project is still in active development and awaiting the following tasks:
+1. Clean up child theme `flupal` - no sass

 # Composer template for Drupal projects